Junior Travel Ambassadors

 ‘Every child has the right to the best possible health.
 Governments must provide good quality health care, clean water, nutritious food, and a clean environment and education on health and well-being so that children can stay healthy.
 Richer countries must help poorer countries achieve this.’

-To find out more about Junior Travel Ambassadors, please see the TfL website.
+To find out more about Junior Travel Ambassadors and TfL Explorers, please see the TfL website.

 Autumn term

-The JTAs met and learnt more about their role, about the travel plan and to have a team photo.
+The JTAs met and learnt more about their role, about the school travel plan and to have their team photo taken.
 Other meetings have focused on Walk to School Week where they discussed why we have the week and their role in it.
-JTAs arrived early at school and with staff supervision gave out stickers to pupils who walked to school or made the effort to park and stride.
 They then looked at Be Bright, Be Seen day.
-An assembly was planned to share the reasons for the day and ideas of what to wear.
-On the morning of Be Bright Be Seen Day, the JTAs were by the gate to thank children for making the effort to take part and take photos for a display and as evidence towards the award.
+Ideas were shared in assembly of what to wear and the need to wear bright, clothes in the darker winter months for road safety.
+On Be Bright Be Seen Day, the JTAs were by the gate to thank children for making the effort to take part and take photos for a display and as evidence towards the TfL Travel For Life award.

 Walk To School Week